notagenius/openTMAS/README.md

-in the summer 2020, Marcel & Weiling are developping a fully-opensourced project **openTMAS** _(Open-source Targeted Medical Images Analysis System)_
+in the summer 2020, Marcel & Weiling are developing a fully-opensourced project **openTMAS** _(Open-source Targeted Medical Images Analysis System)_

 we aim to apply proper research, implementation, webapp production designing to a medical image analysis system.